REDD+: Protecting tropical forests

-- Promotes development by giving forest dwellers new sources of income to improve living standards while maintaining traditional ways of life.
-This is the soundest and most just route forward for the threatened indigenous peoples who inhabit the world's remaining tropical forest lands.
+- Promotes development for indigenous communities by creating new sources of income to improve living standards while maintaining traditional ways of life.
+This is the soundest and most just route forward for the threatened native peoples who inhabit the world’s remaining tropical forest lands.

 - Provides greater transparency.
-Bringing efforts to stop deforestation into a global system and a soundly constructed global carbon market will provide greater transparency and protections at both local and national levels.
-Regulated markets demand the accurate, transparent monitoring and measurement that today's satellite observing technology can deliver.
+Showcasing efforts to stop deforestation into a global reviewed system and a soundly constructed global carbon market will provide greater transparency and protections at both local and national levels.
+Regulated markets demand the accurate, transparent monitoring and measurement that today’s satellite observing technology can deliver.

 In a national-level REDD+ program, a country that commits to reducing deforestation below an established baseline would receive valuable credits in carbon markets for reducing carbon emissions.
-Requiring a national baseline eliminates the shortcomings that critics have pointed out in a handful of local one-off forest projects.
+Requiring a national baseline eliminates the shortcomings experienced in a handful of local one-off forest projects.
 Independent satellite observations and spot ground inspections of forested areas would reliably verify that the national commitment is in fact being met.